stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

-  The ancient house has always been there, and people say One dwells therein who talks with the morning mists that come up from the deep, and perhaps sees singular things oceanward at those times when the cliff&rsquo;s rim becomes the rim of all earth, and solemn buoys toll free in the white aether of faery.
+  The ancient house has always been there, and people say One dwells therein who talks with the morning mists that come up from the deep, and perhaps sees singular things oceanward at those times when the cliff's rim becomes the rim of all earth, and solemn buoys toll free in the white aether of faery.
 This they tell from hearsay, for that forbidding crag is always unvisited, and natives dislike to train telescopes on it.
 Summer boarders have indeed scanned it with jaunty binoculars, but have never seen more than the grey primeval roof,